Bhupendra1331/Bhupendra_Gupta/README.md

 FullStack Developer with 2+ years of experience in developing robust and scalable software applications.
 - Proficient in both frontend and backend technologies, including Angular, Node.js, and Express.
 - Hands-on experience in building RESTful APIs for seamless communication between frontend and backend systems.
-- Designed and implemented event-driven architectures using RabbitMQ to ensure efficient task distribution and microservice communication.
-- Experienced with cloud storage solutions such as MinIO for handling large-scale data storage and retrieval.
 - Skilled in database management with both relational (MySQL) and NoSQL (MongoDB) databases.
-- Strong understanding of **Data Structures and Algorithms (DSA)**, consistently applying them to optimize performance in software solutions.

 <h3 align="center">Connect with me:</h3>
 <p align="center">